 Slow down your time with your family by making this German Sauerbraten recipe.
 The lean meat and hearty root vegetables will bring everyone to the family table to spend time together.

-I love Sunday Supper!
-Not just the Sunday Supper Movement, but actual SUNDAY SUPPER!
+I love Sunday supper!
 You know why?
 Because it’s not rushed.
 I have ALL DAY to make something delicious and healthy for dinner on Sunday.
 Something that’s slow roasted, braised for hours, or just plain simmer for days, it seems, reminds me of when our family would sit down to Sunday Supper.

 Yeah, I see that look in your eyes; you’re remembering your own Sunday Suppers growing up, aren’t you?
 Needless to say, they were a simple time where we all sat down and just spent time together.
 No television, radio, PHONES, notebooks, tablets; none of that stuff to distract us from each other.
 Just…sit…relax…have dinner…and BE a family.